librark/injectark/README.md

 ## Why Injectark?

-Injectark is a light-weight a *dependency injection container*, which has zero dependencies and follows an *isomorphic Javascript* design: it runs both on the browser and server-side.
+Injectark is a light-weight *dependency injection container*, which has zero dependencies and follows an *isomorphic Javascript* design: it runs both on the browser and server-side.
 Opposite to other dependency injection libraries, Injectark can be used with *Vanilla Javascript*, not needing a transpiler like